epranka/sections-slider/README.md

 Try it live on this [demo](https://epranka.github.io/sections-slider)

 Yes, it is very basic.
-It can be greatly improved, but it just an example how fast it can be implemented.
+It can be greatly improved, but it just an example of how fast it can be implemented.
 If you need a full-featured slider, use this awesome library [fullpage.js](https://alvarotrigo.com/fullPage/) by [Alvaro Trigo](https://twitter.com/IMAC2)

 Follow me on [![](http://i.imgur.com/wWzX9uB.png) Twitter](https://twitter.com/epranka) and [dev.to](https://dev.to/epranka)